-With such an innovative and tech-driven business culture it's no surprise the digital advertising industry continues to be seen as globally pioneering with an expected \$83bn to be spent by US firms in 2017, more than any other nation globally, although other nations such as Australia and the UK do fare better in terms of spend per capita.
+With such an innovative and tech-driven business culture, it's no surprise the digital advertising industry continues to be seen as pioneering, with an expected \$83bn to be spent by US firms in 2017, more than any other nation globally, although other nations such as Australia and the UK do fare better in terms of spend per capita.

-Internet access is high among the wider population with only 10% not online and the majority of its citizens enjoying internet access through their smartphones meaning there is an enormous audience to be found there.
+Internet accessibility is high among the wider population with only 10% not online and the majority of its citizens enjoying internet access through their smartphones, meaning there is an enormous audience to be found there.

-However, as much as this is a huge market, it's also one that is increasingly dominated by just two main players; Google and Facebook.
-The duopoly's combined reach saw them draw in almost two thirds of the US' digital ad spend in 2016.
-That monumental success over the last 12 months.
-This is a trend that has been replicated in other markets with corresponding question marks about where innovation and reach will come from away from these platforms.
+However, as much as this is a huge market, it's also one that is increasingly dominated by just two main players: Google and Facebook.
+The duopoly's combined reach saw them draw in almost two thirds of the US' digital ad spend in 2017, a figure that had again increased on the previous year's investment.1 the last 12 months.
+This is a trend that has been replicated in other markets with corresponding question marks about where innovation and reach will come from outside of these platforms.

-"Facebook and Google's combined reach saw them draw in almost two thirds of US digital ad spend in 2016." spend was up by 20% on the previous year's investment.
 On the face of it that's an indication of the industry's burgeoning status.
-Yet on closer inspection virtually all of that same growth was derived from these two tech giants and their own
+Yet on closer inspection virtually all of that same growth was derived from these two tech giants and their own monumental success over